 - When extremely soiled or oil-soaked items have been washed, a dirty residue may remain on the drum.
-Remove this by wiping the drum with a nonabrasive household cleanser.
-Rinse thoroughly with water.
+Remove this by wiping the drum with a nonabrasive household cleanser and then rinse thoroughly with water.
 Or, repeat the entire cleaning cycle using chlorine bleach.

 - If your washer has any plastic in the drum, it may become stained from fabric dye.
 Clean these plastic parts with a nonabrasive household cleanser or repeat the bleach cleaning cycle.
 This prevents dye transfer to future loads.

 How to Clean Washing Machine Dispenser Drawers

 Detergent and fabric softener may build up in the dispenser drawers and cause odor and operational problems.
 Residue should be removed once or twice a month.
 Never overfill the drawers to prevent damaging electronic components of the washer.

 - Consult your washer user manual to learn how to remove the drawer.
 Most have a safety latch but can be removed easily.